feedly/transfer-nlp/docs/source/modeling-components.rst

             super(MyClassifier, self).__init__()

         def forward(self, input_tensor: torch.tensor):
-            # Do complex transofmrations
+            # Do complex transformations
             return result

 In this example, you need to set your data loader to yield batches with the key `"input_tensor"`.
-If the `forward` method has default parameters that do not appear in the batch, they will be used, otherwise tyey will be replaced by the values from the batch
+If the `forward` method has default parameters that do not appear in the batch, they will be used, otherwise they will be replaced by the values from the batch

 Optimizers